andyly25/NotyTasks/README.md

 ### Other ideas
 - Users on add/edit can create their own categories
-- a way to notify completion
+- a way to notify completion/due date of tasks
+- create a popup of some kind to make add task quickly
+- a starter template for task